-With the new tenancies and termination detailed above, the Company achieved an occupancy level of 68% in its investment property at September 30, 2013.
+With the new tenancies and termination detailed above, the Company achieved an occupancy level of 68% in its industrial/commercial building at September 30, 2013.
+There was no change at September 30, 2014.

-During the fourth quarter of 2011, the Company entered into an agreement to lease the rental land component of its investment property referred to above to an international chain for use as a fast food restaurant with drive-through for a fifteen-year term with two five-year renewal options.
-The tenant had originally been expected to commence operations on the site by July 2012 on the completion of the landlord's site work and the tenant's fixturing period but due to unforeseen delays involving the expropriation referred to below, the planning and design process and municipal and regional approvals this was delayed.
-All approvals have now been received with landlord site work and tenant leasehold work now underway.
-The Company is expecting the tenancy to commence by the second quarter of 2014.
-The Company's share of the landlord's site preparation costs, originally expected to be approximately \$0.15 million, are now expected to be approximately \$0.2 million and will be paid from the Company's own resources.
+During the fourth quarter of 2011, the Company entered into an agreement to lease one of its investment properties referred to above to an international chain for use as a fast food restaurant with drive-through for a fifteen-year term with two five-year renewal options.
+The tenant had originally been expected to commence operations on the site by July 2012 on the completion of the landlord's site work and the tenant's fixturing period but due to unforeseen delays involving the expropriation referred to below, the planning and design process and municipal and regional approvals, this was delayed.
+During 2013 and 2014 approvals were received allowing the landlord to complete its site work and the tenant its leasehold work.
+The tenancy commenced with the tenant opening for business on September 12, 2014.

-On June 13, 2013, in connection with its redevelopment along the Highway 7 corridor, The Regional Municipality of York ("the Region") expropriated two parcels of land totaling 0.452 acres (at the Company's share - 0.226 acres) of land forming part the Company's investment property.
-Compensation for the two parcels totaled \$215 (at the Company's share - \$108) net of a \$390 (at the Company's share - \$195) soil remediation offset for one of the parcels.
-The Company has the right to appeal the amount of compensation and the remediation offset without affecting the amount guaranteed, with the Region paying the costs of the appeal.
-The Company is in the process of preparing an appeal.
-The Company does not expect that this expropriation will impact on its present or intended uses for the property.
+On June 13, 2013, in connection with its redevelopment along the Highway 7 corridor, The Regional Municipality of York ("the Region") expropriated two parcels of land totalling 0.452 acres (at the Company's share - 0.226 acres) of land forming part the Company's investment properties.
+Compensation for the two parcels totalled \$0.2 million (the Company's share - \$0.1 million) net of a \$0.4 million (the Company's share - \$0.2 million) soil remediation offset for one of the parcels.
+The Company had the right to appeal the amount of compensation and the remediation offset without affecting the amount guaranteed, with the Region paying the costs of the appeal.
+The Company launched its appeal during 2014 and, with respect to one of the parcels of 0.303 acres (at the Company's share - 0.15 acres), accepted the Region's valuation and the refund of the soil remediation offset referred to above.
+The settlement and related refund are subject to the approval of The York Regional Council and the refund will be recorded by the Company on receipt which is expected to be in the second quarter of 2015.
+With respect to the other parcel of 0.149 acres (at the Company's share - 0.0745 acres), the appeal remains in process.

-On June 1, 2009, the maturing original financing on the Vaughan, Ontario income-producing property was replaced with a 20-year mortgage loan from the Business Development Bank of Canada, CHCl's share of which was \$4.75 million.
+On June 1, 2009, the maturing original financing on the Vaughan, Ontario industrial/commercial building was replaced with a 20-year mortgage loan from the Business Development Bank of Canada, CHCl's share of which was \$4.75 million.
 The loan bears interest at the Business Development Bank of Canada's base rate for commercial and industrial loans and matures in 2029.
 At September 30, 2012, the base rate was 5.00%.
 Effective February 28, 2013 the interest rate was reduced to 4.00%.
-The loan agreement required a principal payment of \$40,000 on December 28, 2009 and payments of \$39,580 plus interest per month thereafter until maturity.
+The loan agreement required a principal payment of \$0.04 million on December 28, 2009 and payments of \$0.04 million plus interest per month thereafter until maturity.
 The Company has provided the lender with a guarantee of 50% of all amounts due under the loan.
-A condition of the mortgage loan on the Company's Vaughan, Ontario income-producing property is that the cotenancy maintain a long-term debt to tangible equity ratio of 3:1.
-As at September 30, 2013, this condition has been met.
+A condition of the mortgage loan on the Company's Vaughan, Ontario industrial/commercial building is that the co-tenancy maintain a long-term debt to tangible equity ratio of 3:1.
+As at September 30, 2014, this condition has been met.

-Other than the land addition to the Company's Vaughan, Ontario income-producing property referred to above, no new land or building purchases were made from 2010 to 2012.
+Other than the land addition to the Company's Vaughan, Ontario investment properties referred to above, no new purchases were made from 2010 to 2014.